mew-security/AdMew/RELEASING.md

 So before making a release, **ensure no new warning has been introduced**.

 ### SonarCloud analysis
-The AdAway application source code is [monitored by SonarCloud](https://sonarcloud.io/dashboard?id=org.adaway).
+The AdMew application source code is [monitored by SonarCloud](https://sonarcloud.io/dashboard?id=org.admew).
 The current version of the source code is analysed to find bugs, code smells and compute technical debt.
 The overall score may be not perfect, each new release should not increase it.
 So before making a release, **ensure that no new bug or debt has been introduced**.